 C) Incorrect- SGLT-2 inhibitors do not have significant evidence of reducing MACE in primary prevention

-D) Correct- GLP-1 analogs, particularly dulaglutide, have the best evidence of reducing MACE in primary preventionPlease see Figure 2A on pg 577 of Oct 2020 Pharmacologic Glycemic Management of Type 2 Diabetes in Adults for more details
+D) Correct- GLP-1 analogs, particularly dulaglutide, have the best evidence of reducing MACE in primary preventionPlease see Figure 2A on pg 577 of 2020 Pharmacologic Glycemic Management of Type 2 Diabetes in Adults and pg 418 of the 2024 Pharmacological Glycemic Management of type 2 Diabetes in Adult for more details

 -